autonome/peek/README.md

 - [ ] actually load/unload scripts when enabled/disabled

 Peeks/Slides
-- [ ] only register shortcut and create window if a URL is configured
+- [x] only register shortcut and create window if a URL is configured
-- [ ] ensure unreg/closure on unconfigure
+- [ ] unreg/closure on peek/slide unconfigure
-- [ ] ensure unreg/closure on feature enable/disable
+- [ ] unreg/closure on feature enable/disable

 Cmd
 - [ ] fix it